mariodev12/nodejs-server-React-Native-Netflix-App/README.md

 Documentation
 ------------

-    $ Endpoint /all to fetch all tv shows and save into mongoDB
+  ### Endpoints

-    $ Endpoint /shows/:id where id is a genre
+    1.- /all to fetch all tv shows and save into mongoDB 2.- /shows/:id where id is a genre and get all tv shows from a genre

   ### Genres